 203 4.
-Environmental Consequences 4.3 Impacts on Global Climate Change 4.3.3 Cumulative Impacts PSEGS GHG Emissions GHG emissions are inherently a cumulative concern because it is the accumulation of global GHG emissions in the atmosphere that results in global climate change; therefore, the geographic scope of cumulative impacts related to GHG emissions and climate change is global.
-The PSEGS would result in short-term GHG emissions during construction and decommissioning, limited long-term GHG emissions during operations and maintenance, and would result in a long-term reduction of carbon sequestration at the site.
-However, the PSEGS would result in a long-term net reduction GHG by displacing electricity from fossil fuel-fired power plants.
-Virtually all of the cumulative projects described in Section 4.1.3, Cumulative Scenario Approach, could contribute to global warming due to the generation of short-term and/or long-term GHG emissions.
-However, similar to the PSEGS, the renewable energy cumulative projects could result in long-term decreases in GHG emissions by displacing electricity from fossil fuel-fired power plants.
-Climate Change Impact on the Project Climate change, which itself is a cumulative impact associated with the global increase of GHG emissions and other factors, is expected to result in a suite of potential changes that could affect the natural environment in a manner that is relevant to the PSEGS.
-The climate change impacts on the PSEGS would be the same as those described in PSPP PA/FEIS Section 4.3.4 (p.
+Environmental Consequences 4.3 Impacts on Global Climate Change 4.3.3 Cumulative Impacts Palen Solar Electric Generating System GHG Emissions Greenhouse gas emissions are inherently a cumulative concern because the accumulation of global greenhouse gas emissions in the atmosphere results in global climate change; therefore, the geographic scope of cumulative impacts related to greenhouse gas emissions and climate change is global.
+The Palen Solar Electric Generating System would result in short-term greenhouse gas emissions during construction and decommissioning, limited long-term greenhouse gas emissions during operations and maintenance, and would result in a long-term reduction of carbon sequestration at the site.
+However, the Palen Solar Electric Generating System would result in a long-term net reduction in greenhouse gases by displacing electricity from fossil fuel-fired power plants.
+Virtually all of the cumulative projects described in Section 4.1.3, Cumulative Scenario Approach, could contribute to global warming due to the generation of short-term and/or long-term greenhouse gas emissions.
+However, similar to the Palen Solar Electric Generating System, the renewable energy cumulative projects could result in long-term decreases in greenhouse gas emissions by displacing electricity from fossil fuel-fired power plants.
+Climate Change Impact on the Project Climate change, which itself is a cumulative impact associated with the global increase of greenhouse gas emissions and other factors, is expected to result in a suite of potential changes that could affect the natural environment in a manner that is relevant to the Palen Solar Electric Generating System.
+The climate change impacts on the Palen Solar Electric Generating System would be the same as those described in Palen Solar Power Project PA/FEIS Section 4.3.4 (p.
 4.3-13 et seq.), GHG Emissions Associated with Past, Present, and Reasonably Foreseeable Future Actions.
-Reconfigured Alternative 2 Option 1 Based on the updated cumulative scenario, the cumulative impacts for Reconfigured Alternative 2 Option 1 would be the same as those for the PSEGS.
-Option 2 Based on the updated cumulative scenario, the cumulative impacts for Reconfigured Alternative 2 Option 2 would be the same as those for the PSEGS.
-No Action Alternative A There would be no cumulative air quality impacts under No Action Alternative A. See PSPP PA/FEIS Section 4.3.3 (p.
+Reconfigured Alternative 2 Option 1 Based on the updated cumulative scenario, the cumulative impacts for Reconfigured Alternative 2 Option 1 would be the same as those for the Palen Solar Electric Generating System.
+Option 2 Based on the updated cumulative scenario, the cumulative impacts for Reconfigured Alternative 2 Option 2 would be the same as those for the Palen Solar Electric Generating System.
+No Action Alternative A There would be no cumulative air quality impacts under No Action Alternative A. See Palen Solar Power Project PA/FEIS Section 4.3.3 (p.
 4.3-12).
-However, since the ROW application area is located within the Riverside East Solar Energy Zone, the CDCA Plan Amendment that identifies the area as suitable for any type of solar energy development would be in effect for future projects, and this land could be developed using this or another solar power technology in the future, potentially resulting in cumulative impacts similar to those of the PSEGS or PSPP.
+However, since the Right of Way application area is located within the Riverside East Solar Energy Zone, the California Desert Conservation Area Plan Amendment that identifies the area as suitable for any type of solar energy development would be in effect for future projects, and this land could be developed using this or another solar power technology in the future, potentially resulting in cumulative impacts similar to those of the Palen Solar Electric Generating System or Palen Solar Power Project.
 Palen Solar Electric Generating System Draft SEIS 4.3-6 July 2013